hellofresh/kangal/docs/ghz/README.md

 }
 ```

-For information about how to create `.protoset` files and the complete list of configuration parameter, please check [ghz documentation][ghz params].
+For information about how to [create `.protoset` files][ghz protoset-example] and the complete list of configuration parameter, please check [ghz documentation][ghz params].

 Since `ghz` does not use master-worker pattern, `distributedPods` simply creates replicas of the load-generating pod.
 This means `distributedPods` value of `5` would mean that it creates 5 identical pods, generating 5x the load with 5x concurrency, etc.